0xPARC/0xparc-intro-book/easy/src/fhe3.typ

 $C upright(bold(v))$, and determine whether it is closer to $0$ or to
 $v_i$.

+#remark[
-With a bit of effort, it’s possible to make this into a public-key cryptosystem.
+With a bit of effort, it’s possible to make this into a public-key cryptosystem too.
 Just like in @lwe-crypto, the main idea is to release a table of vectors
 $upright(bold(x))$ such that